 - Retirement planning

 - Insurance/risk management

 - Collaboration with clients’ lawyers, accountants, etc.

 - Guidance on art, aviation, real estate and other special interests

 How BBR Partners invests your money

+BBR Partners crafts individual portfolios for each of its family and individual clients with a variety of asset classes and strategies.
 The firm uses a mix of passive and active strategies, as well as illiquid investments, with a focus on the after-tax returns of the total portfolio.
-It also offers socially responsible and values-based investing options to interested families.
+It also offers socially responsible and values-based investing options.

 Fees BBR Partners charges for its services